syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Getting-Started.md

 this.staticBarItem1.Text = "Search";

-// Add items to XPToolbar
+// Add items to XPToolBar

  this.xpToolBar1.Bar.Items.AddRange(new Syncfusion.Windows.Forms.Tools.XPMenus.BarItem[] {
             this.parentBarItem1,